 LESS STRESS & MOOD ENHANCEMENT

 Research shows that regular exercise reduces symptoms of depression and enhances psychological fitness, especially in formative teenage years.
 Exercise can even produce changes in certain chemical levels in the body, which can have an effect on the psychological state.
-Regular exercise reduces the amount of stress hormones in the body, resulting in relaxed blood vessels, slower heart rate, and lower blood pressure.
+Regular exercise reduces the number of stress hormones in the body, resulting in relaxed blood vessels, slower heart rate, and lower blood pressure.

 Exercise boosts blood flow to the brain and helps it receive oxygen and nutrients.
 The better shape you’re in, the faster you activate brain waves that are responsible for quick thinking; fast on the field and fast in the classroom.